Ellora Caves: Visitors, desecration and damage

 There have been several records written in the centuries following their completion indicating that these caves were visited regularly, particularly as it was within sight of a trade route.
 For example, Ellora was known to have been frequented by Buddhist monks in the 9th and 10th centuries.
 It is mistakenly referred to by the 10th-century Baghdad resident Al-Masudi as Aladra, site of a great temple, a place of Indian pilgrimage and one with thousands of cells where devotees live; in 1352 CE, the records of Ala-ud-Din Bahman Shah mention him camping at the site.
 Other records were written by Firishta, Thevenot (1633–67), Niccolao Manucci (1653–1708), Charles Warre Malet (1794), and Seely (1824).
 Some accounts acknowledge the importance of Ellora but make inaccurate statements regarding its construction; for example, a description of the caves by Venetian traveller Niccolao Manucci, whose Mughal history was well received in France, wrote that the Ellora caves "...were executed by the ancient Chinese" based on his assessment of the workmanship and what he had been told.
 Ellora was a well-known site in Mughal times: the emperor Aurangzeb used to picnic there with his family, as did other Mughal nobles.
 Mustaid Khan, a courtier of Aurangzeb, stated that people visited the area in all seasons but especially during the monsoon.
 He also spoke of "many kinds of images with lifelike forms" carved on all the ceilings and walls, but noted that the monuments themselves were in a state of "desolation in spite of its strong foundations."
+Contrary to later oral histories, there is no historical record of Aurangzeb attempting to destroy the Kailashanatha temple at Ellora.